This article explains what happens with your subscription in case your card stops working and we are not able to successfully charge it.

 If your subscription is paused (meaning that we could not bill in within 30 days) and you enter a new card, we will bill you for the unpaid period plus the new period (corresponding to the following 30 days).
 In other words, the card will be billed for the past unpaid period and the new period.
 All credits that are unused are rolled over for future months.

-Read about Roll-over of unused downloads.
+Read about Roll-over of unused credits.

 What happens if you cancel your subscription

-If you have not made any downloads
+If you have not used any credits

-If you have made downloads
+If you have used credits